azimmerman17/masters-fantasy/Readme.md

 ## Backend

 This application was originally built using PostgrSQL, but mirgrated to mySQL, due to issues withan inadiquite connection limit for the small test user group.
-The code used to utilize a PostgreSQL server has been commented out with the note 'POSTGRES UNSUPPORTED'.
-If you choose to use PostgreSQL as your SQL server, please be aware, additional backend development will be required to utilize features added after April 14, 2024.
+Has been removed and replaced with mySQL logic.
+If you choose to use PostgreSQL as your SQL server, you can refer to commit 'ab8c55c' to the lastest update prior to the migrate to mySQL.
+NOTE: Additional backend development will be required to utilize features added after this commit.

 ### Tables